 - Rudd’s Rake Factory, Dufton, Cumbria – make around 6,000 rakes a year.
 They make far fewer than 50-60 years ago, but production has evened out in the past 5-10 years.
-Today John Rudd and his son Graeme Rudd work full time to make rakes.
+John Rudd passed away in 2023 but his son Graeme continues to make rakes.

 - David Wheeler, Suffolk – makes around 100 rakes a year.

 - Mark Allery